 If you take out the service directly and later change your mind, you can cancel your subscription penalty-free at any point though this won't take effect until your next billing date, which means you'll be able to use Paramount+ until your next payment would be due.

-Sky users will also be able to access Paramount+.
-This will be free for Sky Cinema subscribers with Sky's Glass, Q or +HD services.
+Sky users can also access Paramount+.
+This is free for Sky Cinema subscribers with Sky's Glass, Q or +HD services.
 Sky Cinema is the only Sky package that will offer Paramount+ for free - all other Sky users will have to pay the standard price detailed above.

 We've selected some of the most popular streaming services in the table below and have compared them to Paramount+ in terms of price, free trials and more.